telerik/ajax-docs/controls/scheduler/how-to/change-the-end-date-when-the-start-date-changes.md

 ---
 title: Change the End Date When the Start Date Changes
-page_title: Change the End Date When the Start Date Changes | UI for ASP.NET AJAX Documentation
+page_title: Change the End Date When the Start Date Changes | RadScheduler for ASP.NET AJAX Documentation
 description: Change the End Date When the Start Date Changes
 slug: scheduler/how-to/change-the-end-date-when-the-start-date-changes
 tags: change,the,end,date,when,the,start,date,changes